ionos-cloud/ionosctl/docs/subcommands/Compute Engine/server/cdrom/attach.md

 ## Description

 Use this command to attach a CD-ROM to an existing Server.
+It is possible to attach up to two CD-ROMs to the same server.

+WARNING: Attaching a CD-ROM leads to a reset of the server!

 You can wait for the Request to be executed using `--wait-for-request` option.